IGME-202-2231/project-2-eastseasaltfishnet/README.md

   - To: Searching Player when obstacles have been circumvented or the current position is beyond the edge of the map.

   #### Steering Behaviors
-1. Avoid Walls: Prevents the tank from colliding with walls.
+1. Avoid Walls:  *IMPORTANT* the forece return from the method AvoidObstacle in agent only helps in detemine do enemy need to turn or not.
+Basilcy it will turn the enemy to the best direction and apply a force toward the front.
+To match the way the tanks move
 2. Serach Player: A force will be applied toward the front of the tank (this fits the way a tank move)

 #### Obstacles